Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

-Old swimming holes are some of the best places to find old coins and rings underwater with a water-proof metal detector.
-Before public pools and air conditioning were around, people swam a lot in lakes and rivers to cool off from the summer heat.
+Old swimming holes are excellent places to find old coins and rings with a water-proof metal detector.
+Before public pools and air conditioning existed, swimming in lakes and creeks was a very common summer activity in the 1800s.
+Many natural waterways in the United States had water parks and resorts where thousands of people swam and dropped valuables.

 Researching and Finding Old Swimming Holes